DedicatedDev/ibc-sdk/README.md

 npm install -g @polymerdao/ibc-sdk
 ```

-If you prefer to install from source, use the command `npm install` and execute it from the root of your workspace.
+If you prefer to install from source, use the command `make` and execute it from the root of your workspace.

 > Note: Windows is not explicitly supported at the moment, although we will gladly accept feedback from brave explorers!